 For the last decade, USP Chapter <797> has gone unchanged.
 Until now.
-Monitoring compliance with these requirements is the responsibility of state and federal regulators, including the Joint Commission and FDA.Pharmacies are expected to have adopted the new requirements when the standard becomes official and enforceable.
+Monitoring pharmacy compliance with these requirements is the responsibility of state and federal regulators, including the Joint Commission and FDA.Pharmacies are expected to have adopted the new requirements when the standard becomes official and enforceable.
 As the official and enforceable date approaches, it’s important to understand the chapter changes and how they affect your organization.

 In a recent webinar, Eric Kastango BS Pharm, MBA, FASHP, explored key areas of change that have come about since USP <797> was first introduced in 2008.